Greetings to you thrill seekers, conversationalists, and music lovers all across the fruited plan.

 But back in, and I hate to say this, you know, I guess I'm getting to the age where some people are going to consider me an old fogey.

-But back in my day and even before.
+Back in my day and even before, school started when it started.

 Same thing with junior.